 Genesis were one of the leading lights of the '70s British progressive rock movement that also spawned groups like Yes, ELP and Jethro Tull.
-But the group got off to a rather slow start – especially in America, where the band had a harder time breaking through than in their native England.
+But the band got off to a rather slow start – especially in America, where Genesis had a harder time breaking through than in their native England.
 They would eventually go on to massive touring success stateside, but Genesis made their U.S. debut on Dec.
 11, 1972 with a sparsely-attended gig at Boston's Brandeis University.